gleannyc/documentation/docs/docs/visualizing-data/Breakout.md

 ## Hiding the `Other` category

 Sometimes you might want to hide the other category to make the comparison between items more clear.
-To hide the other category click the `hide other` button at the bottom of the attribute tray.
+To hide the other category click the `hide other` button at the bottom of the attribute tray or in the control panel.